swplabs/peanut/README.md

 ## More Documentation

-Evolving documentation can be found at [Peanut for Wordpress on Gitbooks](https://docs.swplabs.com/peanut-for-wordpress/).
+Online documentation can be found at [Peanut for Wordpress on Gitbooks](https://docs.swplabs.com/peanut-for-wordpress/).

 ## Support Us